zoom/zoom-video-sdk-ui-toolkit-ios/README.md

 ## Installation

-Currently, the Zoom Video SDK UI toolkit is available in Swift Package Manager and Cocoapod.
+Currently, the Zoom Video SDK UI toolkit is available in Swift Package Manager (SPM) and Cocoapod.
+Do take note that there are 4 branches available and the details are as followed:
+- main: SPM with all features
+- essential: SPM with all features except for Virtual Background and Screen Share
+- cocoapod: Cocoapod with all features
+- cocoapod-essential: Cocoapod with all features except for Virtual Background and Screen Share

 The current branch you are viewing right now is the *essential* branch and we do have another branch named *main* that consists of all 5 xcframeworks (ZoomVideoSDK, ZoomVideoSDKUIToolkit, ZoomVideoSDKScreenShare, CptShare, and zoomcml) with all the UI toolkit features listed earlier.
 However, if you do not need the virtual background and screen sharing feature, you can continue using this *essential* branch instead of the *main* branch.

 ```
 https://github.com/zoom/videosdk-ui-toolkit-ios.git